Laragear/SubscriptionsDemo/README.md

 > [!TIP]
 >
-> It's not necessary to use `withHidden()` when retrieving the Plan from the `Subscription` model instance, the underlying scope is automatically removed.
+> It's not necessary to use `withHidden()` when retrieving the Plan from the `Subscription` model instance, the underlying scope is automatically removed so the Plan is always shown.

 ### Unique plans